FEMA is warning workers they may have to pay back some overtime

 Related: FEMA almost out of cash — and that was before Hurricane Harvey

-A FEMA spokesperson told NBC News that the affected employees are almost all in management and not boots-on-the-ground relief workers.
+A FEMA spokesperson told NBC News that the affected employees are almost all in management and generally not those, for example, working in the boats.
 The impacted ranks might make anywhere from $88,000 to $131,000, according to published federal pay schedules.

 The spokesperson said the staffers are being approached and advised of repayment options, including having a small part taken out of their weekly paycheck.